W427697/Discord-/docs/writing-tests/test-runner.md

 ### (Experimental) Filter tests

 When you run the test-runner on Storybook, it tests every story by default.
 However, if you want to filter the tests, you can use the `tags` configuration option.
 Storybook originally introduced this feature to generate [automatic documentation](../writing-docs/autodocs.md) for stories.
-But it can be further extended to configure the test-runner to run tests according to the provided tags using a similar configuration option or via CLI flags (e.g., `--includeTags`, `--excludeTags`, `--skipTags`).
+But it can be further extended to configure the test-runner to run tests according to the provided tags using a similar configuration option or via CLI flags (e.g., `--includeTags`, `--excludeTags`, `--skipTags`), only available with the latest stable release (`0.15` or higher).
 Listed below are the available options and an overview of how to use them.

 | Option    | Description                                                                   |
 | --------- | ----------------------------------------------------------------------------- |